vedika-k/banana-harvest-prediction/README.md

 - Hybrid models (RNN + Random Forest + XGBoost) consistently outperformed traditional ARIMA and SARIMA models.
 - GRU and Bidirectional LSTM captured long-term temporal dependencies, improving prediction accuracy for future harvests.
 - Prophet model provided effective long-term predictions and uncertainty estimates, making it useful for strategic planning

+## Results
+The models successfully improved the prediction accuracy of banana yields, with the **GRU** and **Prophet** models showing the best results.
+Using advanced machine learning models, the project demonstrates a clear advantage in forecasting banana production compared to traditional methods.
+These improvements can benefit
+- Resource planning
+- Market analysis
+- Operational efficiency in banana agriculture